Liberalism in Austria: History from 1945

 With the foundation of the Federation of Independents in 1949, a predominantly liberal party once again existed in Austria, but it was soon overtaken by nationalist elements and later merged into the Freedom Party of Austria, which was founded in 1955 by former Nazis.
 The attraction of the party to some of its voters lay in its opposition to both the Catholic clericalism of the Austrian People's Party and to the Marxism of the Social Democratic Party of Austria.
 Liberal politicians gained control over the Freedom Party during the years from 1980 to 1986, when it was led by Norbert Steger.
 However, its participation in a coalition under socialist Chancellor Fred Sinowatz brought it to the verge of extinction, which allowed Jörg Haider to take control of the party in 1986.

-With the support of the remaining Pan-Germans (the appeal of whose own views has an equally small appeal to the Austrian electorate today), he transformed it into a right-wing populist, frequently immigration-sceptic party.
+With the support of the remaining pan-Germans (the appeal of whose own views holds equally little appeal to the Austrian electorate today), he transformed it into a right-wing populist, frequently immigration-skeptic party.
 The Freedom Party was subsequently expelled from the Liberal International, and the remaining liberals seceded to found the Liberal Forum (Liberales Forum, member LI, ELDR) in 1993.
-However, when the Liberal Forum lost its seats in parliament in 1999 and became a micro-party, liberalism effectively ceased to exist as a political force in Austria.
+However, when the Liberal Forum lost its seats in parliament in 1999 and became a microparty, liberalism effectively ceased to exist as a political force in Austria.

-In 2012 the social-liberal media, especially Der Standard, states that the Pirate Party Austria could become the new Liberal Forum.
+In 2012, the social-liberal media, especially Der Standard, stated that the Pirate Party Austria could become the new Liberal Forum.

 Today

-The conservative Austrian People's Party labels itself the party of open society in its manifesto.
+The conservative Austrian People's Party labels itself the party of an open society in its manifesto.
 The Austrian Green Party, however, holds the most liberal views on social issues.
-The Alliance for the Future of Austria which was founded in 2005 as a split-off from the Freedom Party, sometimes considered itself right-libertarian ("rechtsliberal").
+The Alliance for the Future of Austria, which was founded in 2005 as a split-off from the Freedom Party, sometimes considers itself right-libertarian ("rechtsliberal").

 Other small parties on the liberal spectrum include the Democrats and the Social Liberals.

 However, liberalism today is best represented by NEOS – The New Austria.
-The party calls itself a movement from the center of the people.
-It has been founded in October 2012 and moved into the national parliament less than one year later.
-In early 2014 – right before starting the election campaigns – they unified with the Liberal Forum and JuLis (Junge Liberale, Young Liberals) and form NEOS – The New Austria and Liberal Forum.
+The party calls itself a movement from the center of society.
+It was founded in October 2012, and moved into the national parliament less than one year later.
+In early 2014 – right before starting the election campaigns – they unified with the Liberal Forum and JuLis (Junge Liberale, Young Liberals) and formed NEOS – The New Austria and Liberal Forum.